Japanese PM Fumio Kishida's coalition wins election despite losing seats | DW | 31.10.2021

 LDP Secretary-General Akira Amari said he intends to resign after losing his seat, public broadcaster NHK said on Monday.

-TV Asahi predicted the coalition to win 280 seats, down from its previous total of 305.
+TV Asahi had earlier predicted the coalition to win 280 seats, down from its previous total of 305.

 According to media reports, the Constitutional Democratic Party (CDP) increased its share of seats from the 109 it won at the previous election.